korcsmarosgroup/ViralLink/README.md

 #### Prerequisites

 ViralLink should run on any UNIX system, and has been tested on Linux and Mac OS.
-Windows compatibility is not supported at this time - (use the Dockerised pipeline to run ViralLink on Windows).
+Windows compatibility is not supported at this time - (use the dockerised pipeline to run ViralLink on Windows).

 **R (≥ 4.0.0)** and **Python 3** are required to run the workflow.
 Additionally, for clustering analysis and visualisation, **Cytoscape (≥ 7.0.0)** is required (AND IT MUST BE OPEN LOCALLY when the scripts are run - or these functions will be skipped).